AnjaliSingh2001/AnjaliSingh2001/README.md

-- 👋 Hi, I’m @AnjaliSingh2001
+- 👋 Hi, I’m @Anjalisingh.
-- 👀 I’m interested in ...
+- 👀 I’m interested in teaching and designing software.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the language ( French ) and programming languages.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Teaching and software
-- 📫 How to reach me ...
+- 📫 To reach me  at email - singhanjali49503@gmail.com

 <!---
 AnjaliSingh2001/AnjaliSingh2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.